 What Happens When You Crash Diet?

-Losing weight can affect your hunger, fullness hormones causing you to feel more hungry.
+Losing weight in general can affect your hunger, fullness hormones causing you to feel more hungry.
 And exercising can increase this even further.
 While going a little hungry can be helpful for weight reduction, being extremely hungry can be downright painful.
 If you can get past the constant hunger pains, you may also find that crash dieting is making you obsessed with food.
-Your body is so hungry that food becomes all you think about (3).
+Your body is so hungry that food becomes all you think about (22).